RWLab/rwRtools/README.md

 ### Quickstart: Set up for working on a Research Pod

-After installing and loading rwRtools, this is the quickest way to set up a session for working on a particular Research Pod.
+After installing and loading `rwRtools`, this is the quickest way to set up a session for working on a particular Research Pod.

 ``` r